 What it means

-Google successfully downloaded the sitemap file but cannot parse it
+Google successfully downloaded the sitemap file but cannot parse it because the XML is invalid or malformed.

 Common causes

-A URL in the sitemap contains invalid characters (ampersands &, angle
+- A URL in the sitemap contains invalid characters (ampersands &, angle brackets <>, quotes that are not encoded)

 - A plugin generated malformed XML due to a bug or conflict